-AIDS Walk & Run Boston will take place on Sunday, June 4, 2017 at the DCR Hatch Memorial Shell .
+AIDS Walk & Run Boston will take place on Sunday, June 2, 2019 at the Hatch Memorial Shell!
 Registration opens at 7:30 AM, and the Walk starts at 10:00 AM.
 The AIDS Walk will take place rain or shine!

-The AIDS Walk is 10K (6.2 miles) long and should take approximately 2-3 hours to complete.
+The AIDS Walk is 4.83 miles long and should take approximately 2 hours to complete.
 There are refreshments located at checkpoints along the route.

 The funds from AIDS Walk & Run Boston go directly to the AIDS Action Committee of Massachusetts and are used to provide services to people living with a diagnosis of HIV in MA.
-AIDS Action provides vital programs including: housing assistance, utility relief, transportation assistance, counseling and legal help to our clients.
-In addition, we maintain the most complete HIV library in New England.
+AIDS Action provides vital programs including: housing assistance, utility relief, transportation assistance, drug user health services, and legal help to our clients.
 AIDS Action has a strong education and prevention focus.
 We reach out to the most at-risk communities and neighborhoods in Massachusetts with information on HIV/AIDS risk factors and prevention methods.
 For more information about AIDS Action Committee, visit www.aac.org.

 Please make all checks out to AIDS Walk & Run Boston.

 Donations should be mailed to AIDS Action Committee, Attn: AIDS Walk & Run Boston, 75 Amory Street, Boston, MA 02119.
 Please clearly indicate the name of the participant you are sponsoring on the check or on a gift form (to download a gift form, click here.
 Otherwise, your gift will be credited as a general event gift.